pk-20/SqueezeSegNet/README.md

 # SqueezeSegNet
-SqueezeSegNet with little modifications(one of the initial efforts at semantic segmentation)
+SqueezeSegNet is one of the initial efforts at Semantic Segmentation.

+In this project, I tried to implement SqueezeSegNet and made few modifications that improves the accuracy of the network.